willcannotpaythebills/protocol3/README.md

 8. Place this .jar in your plugins directory on your server.
 9. Kill yourself for using IntelliJ like a brainlet

+Installing Spigot API For IntellJ Users:
+1. Download the Spigot API here: https://hub.spigotmc.org/jenkins/job/BuildTools/
+2. Import Spigot as a library via Project Structure > Libraries > + Java > select the Spigot API.jar.
+3. Click Apply
+4. Exit
+5. Kill yourself for using Eclipse like a retard

 ### Contributing
 Please comment any lines that may be unclear to someone who is less experienced with programming, and follow standard Java convention.
 If you are on Eclipse, please DISABLE auto-formatting on save.
 It is disabled by default; if you manually enabled it, disable it.